mhho3082/dotfiles/README.md

 ## Quick start

-If you want to use my config, I would advise you to fork this repo, look through the code, and remove the parts you don't need first.
+If you want to use my config, please fork this repo, look through the code, and remove the parts you don't need first.

 ```bash